giorgiacantisani/Python-Tutorial/README.md

 ### Virtual Environment pt1
 3. set up a virtual environment, named `venv`, specifying the python version.
-   `venv` is a typical convention, you could call it `remi` if you want.
    This code will create a folder named `venv` containing lot of things and a **local copy of all the packages** you will pip-install from now on.

     ```bash